Support for students who are estranged from their families

 Our Student Support Advisers (SSAs) have knowledge and experience of supporting students who are estranged from their families.
 Our team's support focuses on limiting any impact that student's estrangement might have:

-Any student, or a third party acting with the student's consent, can ask for help using our referral form.
+Any student, or a third party acting with the student's consent, can ask for help using our support and wellbeing referral form.

 Arranging accommodation

 Our SSAs can help you to arrange accommodation in our halls of residence over the summer.
-If you'd like this support, complete our short referral form support request form.
+If you'd like this support, complete our support and wellbeing referral form.

 You can also choose to return to halls in your second and final years.
 Find out more about NTU accommodation.